Steve1090/Steve1090/README.md

-- 👋 Hi, I’m @Steve1090
+- 👋 Hi, I’m @Steve1090.
-- 👀 I’m interested in knowing more about AI/ML, and the coding environment.
+- 👀 I’m interested in knowing more coding and related concepts.
 - 🌱 I’m pursuing engineering.
 - 💞️ I’m looking to collaborate on anything that can help people.
 I am raw and ready to learn!